 But, you say, this time is different.
-The markets have been on an eight-year run, which can’t last forever.
+The markets have been on a 10-year run, which can’t last forever.
 Plus, TRUMP!
-Surely it’s better to wait for a market pullback before putting our cash to work.
+Surely, it’s better to wait for a market pullback before putting our cash to work.

 Investing a lump sum in 2007